 At this point, I’ve already discussed all the major features and specs, so you may already have decided that this is the best adjustable dumbbell for your specific needs – if so, click below to view the MX55 product page:

-But if you're still unsure about the MX55, read on.
-I'll walk you through some other considerations that will help you come to the right choice.
+But if you’re still unsure about the MX55, read on.
+I’ll walk you through some other considerations that will help you make the right choice.

 As discussed earlier in this MX55 adjustable dumbbells review, this is a pretty pricey dumbbell system.
 You will get a very high quality, simple to use and natural feeling adjustable dumbbell set…

 …BUT, it’s only worth the price for you, under these four circumstances:

 - If you want a rapid adjustment mechanism that’s simple to operate and won’t get in your way during use.

 - If you want a dumbbell that looks and feels as much like a traditional fixed dumbbell as possible.